• Skip to primary navigation

 Add the egg yolks, pumpkin puree, cinnamon, kosher salt, nutmeg, ginger, vanilla extract, and mix well.

 Add the flour, baking soda, and mix until just combined.
-Do not overmix this cookie dough to prevent from these cookies from turning cakey.
+Do not overmix this cookie dough to prevent these cookies from turning cakey.

 Cover the bowl with plastic wrap and let the dough rest in the fridge for at least an hour.
 We let the dough rest in the fridge overnight.

-Into a small mixing bowl, add the cinnamon, brown sugar, and granulated sugar.
+In a small mixing bowl, add the cinnamon, brown sugar, and granulated sugar.
 Mix with a spoon until well combined.

 Use a cookie scooper to scoop out the cookies or scoop the cookies with a tbsp, 1 ½ tablespoon at a time.
 Roll the cookie dough balls into balls using your clean hands.

-Roll each cookie in the cinnamon sugar mixture, and place the cookie dough balls onto a parchment paper-lined baking sheet, and bake in a 180c (350f) preheated oven for 12-14 minutes.
+Roll each cookie in the cinnamon sugar mixture, place the cookie dough balls onto a parchment paper-lined baking sheet, and bake in a 180c (350f) preheated oven for 12-14 minutes.

 Let the cookies cool for 5 minutes, then transfer them to a wire rack to cool completely.